flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_012.md

 FROM <table_name>;
 ```

-It's like saying: *"Hey, PostgreSQL; please can you find this information for me?
+It's like saying: <span> "Hey, PostgreSQL; please can you find this information for me?
 It's in this table in this schema.
-When you find this information, please read it back to me"*
+When you find this information, please read it back to me" </span>

 ##### For example:
 Return a list of all products and all of their attributes to the results panel